List of best-selling books

-This page provides lists of best-selling individual books and book series to date and in any language.
+This page provides lists of best-selling books and book series to date and in any language.
 "Best-selling" refers to the estimated number of copies sold of each book, rather than the number of books printed or currently owned.
 Comics and textbooks are not included in this list.
 The books are listed according to the highest sales estimate as reported in reliable, independent sources.
-This list is incomplete because there are many books, such as The Count of Monte Cristo by Alexandre Dumas, Don Quixote by Miguel de Cervantes, and The Lord of the Rings (which has been sold as both a trilogy of books, The Fellowship of the Ring, The Two Towers, and Return of the King, and as a single issue) by J. R. R. Tolkien, that lack comprehensive sales figures.